 Remember, something as simple as an apostrophe in the wrong place can cause citations to be incorrect.

 Local search marketing is not something you can do once and reap the rewards.

 That’s why it’s helpful to have a digital marketing agency to have your back when things like incorrect NAPUs and negative reviews happen.

 Not only do you have to continually check that your citation information is correct, but you need to consistently ask customers for reviews (since reviews are a local search ranking factor as well) and make sure your business has a social presence.

-The ads look almost exactly the same as a local search result.
-If your local search marketing is taking too long, you can always try paid advertising to get your presence started.
+But if you find that your local search marketing is taking too long, you can always try paid advertising to get your presence started.

 Either way, keep working on your local search ranking, and remember that it will be worth the wait!

 In the meantime, check out and subscribe to the RevLocal blog for more information on local search marketing.